-Objective: To insure that each community mental health center employs a full-time prevention staff member.
+Goal: To insure that each community mental health center employs a full-time prevention staff member.

 Strategy: The bureau will maintain current funding for the 15 community mental health centers.

 Indicator: The number of community mental health centers which employ a full-time prevention staff member.

+Measuring Changes in Indicator: Documentation for SAPT Block Grant on fulltime staff members.

-Funding: SAPT Block Grant Timeline: Ongoing Objective: To increase the number of certified prevention professionals employed at programs funded or certified by DMH.
+Goal: To increase the number of certified prevention professionals employed at programs funded or certified by DMH.

 Strategy: Through contract, the bureau will offer courses required by the certifying body at no charge to participating personnel from programs funded or certified by DMH.
 The courses will be offered twice on different dates and the bureau tracked the number of personnel trained.

+Indicator: Summary of the number of personnel from DMH certified and/or funded programs trained and certified as prevention professionals

+Measuring Changes in Indicator: Number of certified prevention personnel will be kept on file at DMH

-Indicator: Summary of the number of personnel from DMH certified and/or funded programs trained and certified as prevention professionals.
-Funding: SAPT Block Grant Timeline: Quarterly Objective: To provide 40 hours of prevention training based on a curriculum from the Western Center for the Applied Prevention Technology (CAPT).
+Goal: To provide 40 hours of prevention training based on a curriculum from the Western Center for the Applied Prevention Technology (CAPT).

 Strategy: The prevention coordinators from each of the 15 regional community mental health centers and at least one staff member from the free-standing prevention programs will be required to complete this training.
 Two 40-hour training sessions will be available in separate geographical areas of the state allowing easier access for all programs.
 The bureau will provide financial support to assist in allowing as many staff to attend as possible.

 Indicator: Documentation that staff attended these trainings will be collected through a written record of attendance at the trainings.

-Funding: SAPT Block Grant Timeline: 2 nd and 4 th Quarter
+Measuring Changes in Indicator: All attendance records will be sent to DMH yearly

-Objective: To provide opportunities for continuing education to prevention personnel who have completed the 40 hour CAPT training to maintain an effective and trained prevention workforce, statewide.
-Strategy: BADA will provide opportunities for training at no cost to attendees from programs funded or certified by the bureau.
+Goal: To provide opportunities for continuing education to prevention personnel who have completed the 40 hour CAPT training to maintain an effective and trained prevention workforce, statewide.

+Strategy: BADA will provide opportunities for training at no cost to attendees from programs funded or certified by the Bureau.
 Prevention Coordinators who have completed the 40 hour CAPT training will be required to complete 15 hours of continuing education.

 Indicator: Documentation that staff attended these training sessions will be collected through a written record of attendance at the training.
-Funding: SAPT Block Grant and the Southeast CAPT Timeline: Ongoing